Kadaganchi

-Kudugunchi is a village in the Aland taluk of the Kalaburagi district of the Indian state of Karnataka.
+is a village in the Aland taluk of the Kalaburagi district of the Indian state of Karnataka.

 Travel

 Kudugunchi is located 21 km from Kalaburagi on the State Highway # 10 (SH-10) with frequent services of buses, trucks, etc. Autorickshaws and jeeps are used locally as well as to reach-out to neighboring villages.

 Education

 It has a government primary school and Vidya Vardhaka Sangha High School.
 The Central University of Karnataka (CUK) is located in this village.

 Demographics

 As of 2011 India census, Kudugunchi had a population of 8,100 with 4,186 males and 3,914 females.